Should Discipline Start Early?

 – Bring on the toys: If you sense an impending tantrum when it’s time for your 2-year-old’s bath, suggest he take Bob the Builder (or any other water-proof toy!) with him.
 This should make bath-time fun for the little one, and help you stop that bath-time tantrum.

 – Be matter-of-fact: Sometimes, just stating the rule clearly works.
-Make sure you use a calm but firm voice to state your rules: No books in the bath tub, no shoes in bed, we don’t play with Mummy’s jewelry, etc.
+Make sure you use a calm but firm voice to state your rules: No books in the bathtub, no shoes in bed, we don’t play with Mummy’s jewellery, etc.

 – Look ahead: If you know that leaving the playground is going to cause your 2-year-old to have a meltdown, look for opportunities that you can use as an escape route.